ampln/escuelaverano2024/speakers.md

 	<hr>
 	<section id="main-bio">
 			<!-- h2: Tier-2 Headline (Not as important as the h1 header, but more than one allowed). -->
-			<h3>Dr. Víctor Mijangos</h3>
+			<h3>Víctor Mijangos</h3>
       <h4>Professor at UNAM, Mexico.</h4>
       <br />
 			<img width="225" id="bio-image" src="{{'/assets/images/speakers/speaker_victor.jpeg'| relative_url }}" align="left" alt="speaker_victor" hspace="10" />
-		Víctor Mijangos de la Cruz is a Full-Time Professor at the Faculty of Sciences, where he teaches subjects related to Artificial Intelligence, Neural Networks, and Computational Linguistics.
+		<a href="https://sites.google.com/site/victormijangoscruz/">Víctor Mijangos de la Cruz</a> is a Full-Time Professor at the Faculty of Sciences, where he teaches subjects related to Artificial Intelligence, Neural Networks, and Computational Linguistics.
 In addition to teaching, he develops research projects aimed at exploring inductive biases in neural networks and the application of deep learning models for the development of technologies in indigenous languages.
 His interests lie in the study of the capabilities and limitations of deep learning, computational linguistics, and the creation of technologies for indigenous languages, particularly in the Otomí language.
 		</section>
 		<section id="additional-info">
       <h4>Tutorial title: Introduction to Attention Mechanisms in Transformers.</h4>